AhmedOmani/Design_Patterns/README.md

 We have three document types (text files, spread sheets, and presentation files) that should support the new functionalities

 Link to Code & UML Class Diagram: [VisitorDP_Task](https://github.com/AhmedOmani/Design_Patterns/tree/main/VisitorDP_Task) --

 ---

+### IteratorDP_Task

+**Description:**

+You're developing a social media application where you need to support the functionality of iterating through people's profiles, e.g., friends, family, and mutual friends.

+This functionality needs to be re-used within the company team so they can iterate through different profile iterators to help them get more insights and dashboards across people's profiles.

+Link to Code & UML Class Diagram: [IteratorDP_Task](https://github.com/AhmedOmani/Design_Patterns/tree/main/IteratorDP_Task) --

+---